 In addition to ACR-368, we are also leveraging our proprietary AP3 precision medicine platform to rationally design and develop internally-discovered co-crystallography-driven, preclinical stage pipeline programs.
 These include ACR-2316, a potent, selective WEE1/PKMYT1 inhibitor designed using AP3 for superior single-agent activity as demonstrated in preclinical studies against clinically relevant comparators, and a potential first-inclass cell cycle program for an undisclosed target initiated following the same AP3 approach.
-ACR-2316 is being rapidly advanced in IND-enabling studies, and, in April 2024, we announced new preclinical data for ACR-2316, including accelerated timelines, with IND filing now expected in Q3 2024 and the initiation of a clinical trial anticipated in Q4 2024.
+In April 2024, we announced new preclinical data for ACR-2316, including accelerated timelines, and we remain on track to start a Phase I clinical study in the fourth quarter of 2024.

-Since our inception in 2018, we have devoted substantially all of our resources toward conducting discovery and research activities, organizing and staffing our company, business planning, acquiring and internally discovering drug candidates, establishing and protecting our intellectual property portfolio, developing and progressing ACR-368 and the ACR-368 OncoSignature, preparing for and conducting preclinical studies and clinical trials, establishing arrangements with third parties for the manufacture of ACR-368, the ACR-368 OncoSignature and component materials, advancing our internal co-crystallography-driven, AP3-enabled preclinical programs, conducting preclinical studies for ACR-2316, and initiating IND-enabling studies for ACR-2316, as well as raising capital.
+Since our inception in 2018, we have devoted substantially all of our resources toward conducting discovery and research activities, organizing and staffing our company, business planning, acquiring and internally discovering drug candidates, establishing and protecting our intellectual property portfolio, developing and progressing ACR-368 and the ACR-368 OncoSignature, preparing for and conducting preclinical studies and clinical trials, establishing arrangements with third parties for the manufacture of ACR-368, the ACR-368 OncoSignature and component materials, advancing our internal co-crystallography-driven, AP3-enabled preclinical programs, conducting preclinical and IND-enabling studies for ACR-2316, as well as raising capital.
 We do not have any drug candidates approved for sale and have not generated any revenue from drug sales.

 Since inception, we have funded our operations primarily with proceeds from the sales of shares of our convertible preferred stock, the issuance of convertible notes, and our initial public offering, or IPO, and concurrent private placement.
 Upon the closing of our IPO on November 17, 2022, only common stock remains issued and outstanding.
 In addition, on April 8, 2024, we entered into a Private Investment in Public Equity, or PIPE, securities purchase agreement, or the PIPE Purchase Agreement, for a private placement with certain institutional and accredited investors, or the April 2024 Private Placement.
-Pursuant to the PIPE Purchase Agreement, we agreed to issue and sell to the PIPE investors an aggregate of (i) 8,235,000 shares of our common stock, and (ii) pre-funded warrants to purchase up to an aggregate of 7,060,000 shares of our common stock.
-We received \$130.0 million in aggregate gross proceeds from the PIPE, before deducting the placement agent fee and other offering expenses and excluding any proceeds we may receive upon exercise of the Pre-Funded Warrants.
+Pursuant to the PIPE Purchase Agreement, we agreed to issue and sell to the PIPE investors an aggregate of (i) 8,235,000 shares of our common stock at a purchase price of \$8.50 per share, and (ii) pre-funded warrants, or Pre-Funded Warrants, to purchase up to an aggregate of 7,060,000 shares of our common stock at a purchase price of \$8.499 per Pre-Funded Warrant, which represents the per share purchase price of our common stock less the \$0.001 per share exercise price for each Pre-Funded Warrant.
+The Pre-Funded Warrants are exercisable at any time after the date of issuance and do not expire.
+The April 2024 Private Placement closed on April 11, 2024, for aggregate net proceeds of \$123.8 million, after deducting fees and expenses of \$6.2 million.

 We have incurred operating losses since inception.
-Our net losses for the three months ended March 31, 2024 and 2023 were \$16.5 million and \$12.8 million, respectively.
-As of March 31, 2024, we had an accumulated deficit of \$132.9 million.
+Our net losses for the six months ended June 30, 2024 and 2023 were \$35.3 million and \$26.7 million, respectively.
+As of June 30, 2024, we had an accumulated deficit of \$151.7 million.
 These losses have resulted primarily from costs incurred in connection with research and development activities and general and administrative costs associated with our operations.
 We expect to continue to incur significant and increasing expenses and operating losses for the foreseeable future, particularly if and as we: